 A large portion of this energy (90%) powers wireless access networks, towers and other infrastructure allowing cell phone users to access data and connect nationwide.

-Data centers make up most of the remainder of the energy used and are a rapidly growing driver of climate emissions worldwide.
-Data centers are central locations of computing and networking equipment, and have existed since computers became a part of our lives.
-The telecommunications industry relies heavily on these centers and access networks running 24/7 so we can google funny cat GIFs at any time of night or more importantly, stay connected to our friends and families.
-That connectivity comes at a high environmental cost since data centers and networks serving the telecom industry are powered on fossil fuels.
-Telecoms must begin using renewables, since they use more electricity than tech companies like Google or Apple.
+The bulk of the energy used by telecoms goes to power wireless networks, towers, and other infrastructure.
+Data centers make up the remainder of the energy used and are a rapidly growing driver of climate emissions worldwide.
+Data centers are central locations of computing and networking equipment and have existed since computers became a part of our lives.
+The telecommunications industry relies heavily on these centers and access networks running 24/7 so we can access them at anytime, and stay connected to our friends and families.
+That connectivity comes at a high environmental cost since data centers and networks serving the telecom industry are powered by fossil fuels.

 A review of the four major telecoms in the US conducted by Green America found the following:

 - Renewables: Only one major telecom company, T-Mobile, has made a commitment to move to 100% renewable energy.
-Shortly thereafter, AT&T announced the purchase of 520 MWh of wind energy2 , which we estimate will take its overall consumption of clean energy to 15-20% of total energy used.
-Verizon and Sprint are both utilizing less than 2% renewable energy.
-Even with its stated commitments to double its renewable energy commitments over the next decade, Verizon will still be using less than 4% clean energy.
-Verizon has not made any notable commitments to clean energy or greenhouse gas reductions and is the laggard in the telecommunication industry on this issue.
+AT&T has announced the purchase of 820 MWh of wind energy, which we estimate will take its overall consumption of clean energy to approximately 30% of total energy used.
+Verizon and Sprint are both utilizing less than 2% renewable energy, although Verizon has committed to reaching 50% by 2025.
+Verizon’s previous goal was to reach a mere 4% of clean energy over the next decade.

 - Intensity and Usage: AT&T, Verizon, and Sprint have all lowered their energy intensity (increased efficiency) over the past decade.
-AT&T and Verizon have kept their energy use and emissions constant.
+As a result, AT&T and Verizon have kept their energy use and emissions constant.
 Sprint has significantly reduced its energy usage.
-T-Mobile is the only company to see a significant increase in energy usage over the past decade.
+T-Mobile is the only company to see an increase in energy usage over the past decade, although as of 2016 it has started to decrease.
 However, in comparing the four companies regarding their energy intensity in relation to revenues or customers, AT&T and Verizon use far more energy per revenue dollar or per customer than Sprint or T-Mobile.

 - Overall Greenhouse Gas (GHG) Emissions: AT&T and Verizon have not set goals for reducing overall emissions.
 Sprint made a commitment to reduce overall emissions by 20% by 2017, and more than doubled that target with a reduction of 47%.
-With its recent commitment to 100% renewable energy, T-Mobile projects a 90% reduction in overall GHG emissions.
+T-Mobile has committed to reduce Scope 1 and 2 emissions 95% from a 2016 baseline year by 2025.
 In this report we track both Scope 1 emissions (from sources that are owned or controlled by the organization) and Scope 2 emissions (from the consumption of purchased energy).
 In the telecom sector, Scope 2 emissions are much greater per company than Scope 1 since most of the energy used is purchased electricity, which is why the rapid transition to renewables is so important.